Dredegui/Dredegui/README.md

 ### Hi there 👋

-🔭 I’m currently working on my Master's thesis on black-box observability and testing of distributed systmes
+🔭 I’m currently working on my Master's thesis on black-box observability and testing of distributed systems

 ## 🌱 Github Stats